jxph025319/edx-documentation/en_us/shared/glossary/glossary.rst

   For more information, see :ref:`learners:Video Player`.

-.. _codec:
+.. _codec_g:

 **codec**

   A portmanteau of "code" and "decode".
 A computer program that can encode or decode a data stream.

 .. _Cohort: